PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``VEHICLES``
       Number of vehicles in the instance.
-      Defaults to the number of clients in the instance when this specification is not provided.
+      The number of vehicles defaults to the number of clients in the instance when this specification is not provided.

 Data sections